marctrem/docs/known-limitations.md

 ## Nodes need access to the first key-value range on startup

-As show in our [deployment tutorials](manual-deployment.html), when starting the first node of a cluster, the `--join` flag should be empty, but when starting all subsequent nodes, `--join` should be set to the address of node 1.
+As shown in our [deployment tutorials](manual-deployment.html), when starting the first node of a cluster, the `--join` flag should be empty, but when starting all subsequent nodes, `--join` should be set to the address of node 1.
 This approach ensures that all nodes have access to a copy of the first key-value range, which is part of a meta-index identifying where all range replicas are stored, and which nodes requires to initialize themselves and start accepting incoming connections.

 For the same reason, when restarting a node (even node 1), the `--join` flag should be set to the address of node 1.